drecchia/forwarder/README.md

 # Docker Forwarder
 Docker container that create DNATs between host network and containers internal network (Weave).

-Internal docker hostnames are resolved in runtime, just link containers when running.

 Cenario
 -------
 NOTE: This cenario/container suppose that all docker are in a common private network ( the under technologies are made transparent by Weave tunnel).
 Ex: D3 can ping D4 before using the FORWARDER.